NEONScience/NEON-Data-Skills/tutorials/R/NEON-pheno-temp-timeseries/02-drivers-pheno-change-temp.md

     ## [1] 0

-What is the range of dates in our data set?
+What is the range of dates in our dataset?

     # View the date range